calebfergie/north-central-positronics/README.md

 I set the app to the custom (sub)domain [thesis.calebfergie.com](thesis.calebfergie.com) by following [this guide](https://devcenter.heroku.com/articles/custom-domains).
 I personally manage the [calebfergie.com](https://www.calebfergie.com/) domain through DreamHost, so I followed [these instructions](https://help.dreamhost.com/hc/en-us/articles/115000760591-Setting-your-domain-to-DNS-Only-) to help complete the process.

+Note that for data security, this specific repository is not linked to Heroku - it is a copy of the repo without API keys.

 #### Collecting Responses - Customizing Twine

 I added custom javascript to the twine game, which can be found in the [twine-global.js](/public/js/twine-global.js) file.
 This file includes: